- Academic Affairs

 “Fruit trees are one-stop shopping for healthy goodness,” says Nina Beth Cardin, founder and director of the Baltimore Orchard Project (BOP), a nonprofit dedicated to growing, gleaning, and giving away fresh, healthy, local fruit to those in Baltimore City.

-There were 150 orchards in Baltimore City over 100 years ago, she says, which included apples, peaches, plums, pears, cherries, and figs. BOP is working to bring that abundance back.
-Last year, they planted over 116 fruit trees and harvested 1,800 pounds of fruit.
+There were 150 orchards in Baltimore more than 100 years ago, she says, which included apples, peaches, plums, pears, cherries, and figs. BOP is working to bring that abundance back.
+Last year, the group planted more than 116 fruit trees and harvested 1,800 pounds of fruit.

-“To be able to grow and control your own food supply, to have that food security, it’s not only good for people’s health, but good for their souls,” says Cardin.
+“To be able to grow and control your own food supply, to have that food security, it’s not only good for people’s health, but good for their souls,” Cardin says.

 In addition to improving food access, fruit trees benefit the environment.
 They clean the air, absorb stormwater, and create wildlife habitats.
-But unlike other trees, says Cardin, they feed us.
+But unlike other trees, Cardin says, they feed us.

 Fruit trees also create a sense of community.

-“People need to feel they come from some place,” says Cardin.
-“We want people to be proud to say ‘this is my neighborhood.’”
+“People need to feel they come from some place,” Cardin says.
+“We want people to be proud to say, ‘This is my neighborhood.’”

-BOP currently works with local schools, congregations, and community organizations to plant trees with plans to plant 150 to 200 trees this spring.
+BOP works with local schools, congregations, and community organizations to plant trees and has plans to plant 150 to 200 trees this spring.
 For those interested in planting, TreeBaltimore offers free tree giveaways.